Martinxmaina/SourceLens/README.md

 However, if you plan to use InsightsLM as part of a commercial SaaS offering—such as reselling access or hosting a public version for multiple clients—you may need to obtain an n8n Enterprise License.
 We’re not lawyers, so we recommend that you review the n8n license and contacting their team if your use case falls into a commercial category.

 Alternatives: If your use case is restricted by the n8n license, one potential option is to convert key workflows into Supabase Edge Functions.
-This would allow you to fully avoid using n8n in production.
+This would allow you to fully avoid using n8n in production.# SourceLens